 Building a universal quantum computer is not easy.
 It requires overcoming many technical and theoretical challenges, such as:

-environment.
-They can lose their quantum state or get entangled with
+• Qubit quality: Qubits are very fragile and sensitive to their environment.
+They can lose their quantum state or get entangled with unwanted particles due to noise or interference.

-This causes errors and decoherence in the computation.
-To prevent this, scientists have to isolate the qubits from external sources of noise, such as heat or electromagnetic radiation, and use error correction techniques to detect and correct errors. - Qubit quantity: Qubits are also very scarce and expensive to produce.
+• Qubit quantity: Qubits are also very scarce and expensive to produce.
 To perform complex computations, scientists need millions or billions of qubits, but so far they have only managed to create hundreds or thousands of them.
 To increase the number of qubits, scientists have to find ways to make them smaller, cheaper, and more reliable.

 To improve the connectivity of qubits, scientists have to find ways to create more and better links, such as using quantum buses, networks, or teleportation.